 Achievement Coaches support secondary school pupils with their attainment and engagement with learning.
 Depending on the needs of your placement school, you will work with pupils to set goals and support them to achieve them through 1:1 and small group academic coaching, provide classroom assistance as directed by a member of school staff or a combination of both.

 By acting as a supportive role model, you will help pupils work towards personal learning and development goals and support them in developing skills and strategies to help them succeed in their exams.
-This programme is a 10 week placement where you will work 5 hours per week, which can be flexible around your studies and other commitments.
+This programme is a 10 week placement where you will work 5-7 hours per week, depending on if you are undertaking digital or in person sessions with pupils.
+These hours can be flexible around your studies and other commitments, however it is preferable that you can undertake these hours over one day, or two half days per week.
 This is a paid opportunity and applications are welcome from both NTU and University of Nottingham students.

 Learning Advocates provide classroom support for pupils and teachers in Nottingham City and Nottinghamshire County primary schools.
 As a Learning Advocate, you will inspire and motivate pupils to learn and realise their potential, whilst supporting attainment.
-You will work in a school, either supporting a specific class or year group with the opportunity to offer support to extra curricular activities.
+You will work in a school, either supporting a specific class and teacher.
+There is also the opportunity to offer support to extra curricular activities.